ignatovmg/blank-server/README.md

 3. Copy example.config to ~/.template_server_rc and specify
 database credentials (also change email settings).
 Remote settings are not effective yet
-4. Populate databases \
+4. In the project root directory create `storage/jobs/` and `storage/tmp/`, and add an empty file .blank to `storage/tmp/`
+5. Populate database
-`python manage.py makemigrations`\
+`python manage.py makemigrations`
 `python manage.py migrate`
-5. Create superuser \
+6. Create a superuser
 `python manage.py createsuperuser --name admin`
-6. Run server \
+7. Run server
-`python manage.py runserver`\
+`python manage.py runserver`
-or if you want to use a specific port\
+or if you want to use a specific port
 `python manage.py runserver 8000`
-7. Check if admin site works\
+8. Check if admin site works
 `localhost:8000/admin`
-8. Read Django tutorial for further development
+9. Read Django tutorial for further development

 ### Some details
 This is a server shell.
 The frontend is located in `core/`, so the machinery